Utopian and dystopian fiction: Feminist utopias

-Feminist dystopias have become prevalent in young adult fiction, or YA, in recent years, focusing on the relationship between gender identity and the teenager.
-For instance, the Birthmarked trilogy by Caragh M. O'Brien focuses on a teenage midwife in a future post-apocalyptic world while the second novel in the series places the teenage heroine Gaia in a matriarchy.

 Cultural impact

 Étienne Cabet's work Travels in Icaria caused a group of followers, the Icarians, to leave France in 1848, and travel to the United States to start a series of utopian settlements in Texas, Illinois, Iowa, California, and elsewhere.
 These groups lived in communal settings and lasted until 1898.

-Among the first decades of the 20th century in Russia, utopian science fiction literature popularity rose extremely due to the fact that the citizens wanted to fantasize about the future instead of just the fact that it was a new, up and coming genre of literature.
-During the Cold War, however, utopian science fiction became exceptionally prominent among Soviet leaders.
-Many citizens of the Soviet Russia became dependent on this type of literature because it represented an escape from the real world which was not ideal at the time.
-Utopian science fiction allowed them to fantasize about how satisfactory it would be to live in a "perfect" world.
-The Red Star by Alexander Bogdanov was a science fiction book written about a society on Mars.
-This novel was immensely criticized among Soviet leaders during the Cold War because the book allowed the workforce to dream about their escape from reality.
-The culture of the labor force was hated by Lenin, the leader of the Soviet Union at the time because he did not want them becoming emotionally attached to such a thing.
+During the first decades of the 20th century, utopian science fiction literature was very popular in Russia due to more citizens wanting to engage with fantasies of the future (as well as the fact that it was a new, up-and-coming genre of literature).
+During the Cold War, utopian science fiction became popular among Soviet leaders.
+As well, many Soviet Union citizens became dependent on this type of literature because it provided an escape from the real world, which was not ideal at the time.
+Utopian science fiction allowed readers to fantasize about how it would be to live in a "perfect" world.